snakyv/EnergyConsumption-project/README.md

 ## Contributing
 We welcome contributions to the EnergyConsumption project!
 If you have any suggestions, bug reports, or want to contribute code, please open an issue or submit a pull request.

-## Support

-If you find this project useful and would like to support its development, consider making a donation.
-Your contributions will help improve and maintain the project, ensuring it remains up-to-date and beneficial for all users.

-You can make a donation through [PayPal](https://www.paypal.me/your_account).
-Any amount is greatly appreciated!

-Thank you for your support!

 ## License
 - This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.
    Feel free to modify the content according to your project's specifics.
 If you need any further adjustments or additions, just let me know!